loonloon/Cryptography/README.md

 ![plasma_02](https://user-images.githubusercontent.com/5309726/42416511-106bb672-82a3-11e8-907e-80218bb59aee.jpg)

+In this case, the Supreme Court is the root chain, it lays down the law of the land.
+The Supreme court has its child chains (Criminal and Civil) and each of them has their own child chains.

+So, if one were to bring up a civil case to the court, they can’t directly go to the Supreme court (of course this depends on how high profile the case is).

+The applicant will first deal with the county courts.
+If they are not happy with the decision, then they can go up in the chain one at a time before finally appealing in the supreme court.

+That is pretty much how the idea of plasma and nested blockchains will work, with the root chain being the supreme court with multiple child chains under it.

 #### Atomic Swap ####
 Atomic swap is a smart contract technology that enables exchange of one cryptocurrency for another without using centralized intermediaries, such as exchanges.